Neutrino Backgrounds in Future Liquid Noble Element Dark Matter Direct Detection Experiments: Dark Matter Detection and the Neutrino Floor

-We illustrate the impact of electron recoil rejection in xenon in Fig.~\ref{fig:erfxe0}, where we show the dark matter discovery sensitivity as a function of the dark matter mass~(left) and the exposure~(right).
-The solid lines correspond to the DARWIN goal of $\varepsilon_e = 2\times 10^{-4}$, while the dashed~(dotted) lines show $\varepsilon_e = 1\times 10^{-3}$~($2\times 10^{-3}$).
-Less efficient electron rejection (larger $\varepsilon_e$) reduces the discovery sensitivity, but we find that the effect is relatively mild for realistic exposures and $\varepsilon_e \lesssim 2\times10^{-3}$.
-For planned future xenon experiments, this suggests that increasing the electron rejection power might not improve the sensitivity to dark matter if it also leads to a significant decrease in nuclear recoil acceptance~\cite{Schumann:2015cpa}.
-In contrast, at much larger exposures, a reduced electron rejection power can lead to significant degradation of the dark matter reach and solidification of the neutrino floor.
-4mm So far, we have treated the electron rejection factor $\varepsilon_e$ as constant as a function of recoil energy with no uncertainty.
+So far, we have treated the electron rejection factor $\varepsilon_e$ as constant as a function of recoil energy with no uncertainty.
 In practice, however, this quantity will have an energy-dependent uncertainty both from the characterization of a given detector~\cite{Akerib:2020lkv,Aprile:2017xxh}, as well as the challenge in relating the energies of electron recoils to nuclear recoils~\cite{Szydagis:2021hfh}.
 To investigate the potential effects of not knowing $\varepsilon_e$ exactly, we model this uncertainty in two simple ways.
 First, we allow for a $20\%$ energy-independent uncertainty relative to the central value of $\varepsilon_e$.
 And second, we allow $\varepsilon_e$ to vary independently in each energy bin by $10\%$ relative to the central value of $\varepsilon_e$ to approximate the effect of uncertainty in the energy dependence of the electron rejection.
 For both uncertainty models, we treat the relevant variations as nuisance parameters in our profile likelihood analysis following the same approach as for the neutrino flux uncertainties.
-4mm Results for these two electron recoil rejection uncertainty models are given in Fig.~\ref{fig:erfxe3}, where we show the dark matter discovery reach for $m_{\chi} = 30,\,100,\,300\,\gev$ as a function of exposure $M\,T$.
-In the left panel, we use a baseline electron rejection of $\varepsilon_e = 2\times 10^{-4}$, while in the right panel we have a baseline of $\varepsilon_e = 2\times 10^{-3}$.
-The solid lines in both panels reproduce the previous results with no uncertainty in $\varepsilon_e$ (shown in Fig.~\ref{fig:erfxe0}), while the dashed lines show the $20\%$ overall uncertainty model and the dotted lines indicate the 10\% independent energy bin model.
-Not surprisingly, uncertainties in the electron recoil rejection degrade the sensitivity to dark matter.
-More notably, however, the energy-dependent uncertainty of the second model leads to a much more rigid neutrino floor, even for dark matter masses where the dark matter and neutrino-electron recoil spectra are significantly different.
-In future experiments, it would be helpful for the collaborations to publish data-driven estimates for the uncertainties in electron recoil rejection as a function of the reconstructed recoil energy $E_R$.
-This result illustrates a more general point that recoil-energy-dependent uncertainties reduce the ability of the profile likelihood to learn the background distributions.